-Join your peers nationwide during the 2014 National Volunteer Week, April 6 to April 12, in celebrating and recognizing your volunteers' efforts to advance your organization.
-AHVRP is making available to you a selection of logos that you can personalize and have printed on specialty items, posters or other materials.
-Each logo costs $49.99.
+Join your peers nationwide during the 2015 National Volunteer Week, April 12 to April 18, in celebrating and recognizing your volunteers' efforts to advance your organization.
+The logo costs $49.99.

 This is an opportunity for you to recognize the integral role volunteers play in advancing patient engagement and quality care.

 1. Click the logo below to go to the online store and purchase the file.

 2. After completing your logo purchase online, you can access the logo by going to "My Activity" on the online store toolbar.